One thing is certain when you have a yard, eventually you will need a pruner of some sort to clear away overgrown and/or

 Keep All Of Your Equipment Clean & Sharp

 Develop good working habits by sharpening your loppers and pruners before you begin working each time.
-Secure your tool in a tool vise and use a fine file or sharpening stone to remove burrs, sharpen the edge and restore the tools original angle and shape.
+Secure your tool in a tool vise like this and use a fine file or sharpening stone to remove burrs, sharpen the edge and restore the tools original angle and shape.

 If you work with your tool all day long, be sure to sharpen it again when you take a break for lunch.
 Note that you should not try to sharpen saw blades.
 Instead, replace them.

 Never put your tools away dirty.
 Clean them at the end of each workday by wiping off loose materials with a clean, dry cloth.
 If sap on the blades, be sure to scrub it off with soap and water and/or fine steel wool.